Gerry Kerr - Village man

 Unlike the National Shield, images can be selected from any grade of photographer within the club, although typically images are selected from Advanced workers.

 The club selection committee selects images for the National Club competition from the those images that have been entered in internal club competitions.
+Images may also be gathered in other ways at the discretion of the selection committee.

 Members from every IPF club travel to the venue to enjoy the competition and associated talks, lectures etc. It’s also a fantastic opportunity to see some of Ireland’s best photographers in action.